jtpaasch/scram/README.md

 ```

 You can see that `scram` echos back the contents of the file, but it
-fills in information about the commands in the file that it ran.
+fills in information about the commands it ran.
 Note in particular:

 * It prints the captured stdout, prefixed by `1>`
   (stderr gets prefixed by `2>`)